UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint3/sprint-03.review.md

 #### Goals and/or tasks that were planned but not met/completed:

-- **change**
+- **Inventory Management Functionality**

-  Initially planned to create a dashboard for administrators to view user form submissions and track order data, but was deprioritized due to time      constraints and focus on user-facing features.
+  We had initially planned to implement inventory tracking for products and packages, allowing admins to view and manage stock levels.
+However, due to time constraints and a focus on completing higher-priority user-facing features (e.g., cart validation, order tracking, and admin dashboards), this functionality was postponed and will be revisited in a future sprint.

-- **change**

-  Planned to begin integration with a payment gateway; however, this was postponed to a future sprint to prioritize checklist personalization,   account management, and order tracking.

-- **change**

-  While some UI components were tested on smaller screens, full mobile optimization was not completed and will be addressed in a future design- focused sprint.

 ## Meeting Highlights